-Besides buying, selling and adding the articles the site was mostly left unattended.
+Besides buying, selling, and adding the articles the site was mostly left unattended.
 We didn’t do any link building (it already had many links), didn’t bother much with further optimizations.
-As it usually happens with such sites, you add come good content and then just wait to see if it would rank and bring traffic.
+As it usually happens with such sites, you add some good content and then just wait to see if it would rank and bring traffic.
 And it did!
 So it was a time to sell.

-A large percentage of flippa auctions end up with a non paying winner, so I believe it’s very important to try to check the top bidders to make sure they have funds available and are serious about buying, if you simply approve all bids you increase the likelihood of have the buyer fail to follow through with the purchase and then you’d have to relist the site and run another auction, which besides being quite time consuming, usually ends up selling for significantly less.
-So after discussing it with a few top bidders I decided to sell at a lower bin earlier rather than have the auction run till the end (which may have brought a higher price, but could also result in a non paying bidder).
+A large percentage of Flippa auctions end up with a nonpaying winner, so I believe it’s very important to try to check the top bidders to make sure they have funds available and are serious about buying if you simply approve all bids you increase the likelihood of having the buyer fail to follow through with the purchase and then you’d have to relist the site and run another auction, which besides being quite a time consuming, usually ends up selling for significantly less.
+So after discussing it with a few top bidders I decided to sell at a lower bin earlier rather than have the auction run till the end (which may have brought a higher price but could also result in a non-paying bidder).

 After the sale, I also always try to help the buyer with all the transfers and set up as much as possible.
 So, in this case, I helped the buyer generate and put up his AdSense codes, fixed some tech issues that resulted after the buyer initially tried to do that on his own and changed the wrong code, and helped facilitate further updates and content for the site.